cogdog/tru-collector/README.md

 ### See It In Action

-* [SPLOT Collecto](http://splot.ca/collector/) - the development site, stuff can and will break
+* [SPLOT Collector](http://splot.ca/collector/) - the development site, stuff can and will break
 * [Image Pool](http://imagepool.trubox.ca/) - used for TRU workshops on finding images on the web
 * [Animal Body Plans](http://bio2290.trubox.ca/) (for Biology 2290 at TRU)
 * [Imagery VISA 1101_01](http://imagery.trubox.ca/) collecting images from participants in TRU’s VISA 1110 Course: History of Art
 * [GEOG 2221 Photo Collector](http://geog2221.trubox.ca/)  collecting images from participants in TRU’s GEOG 2221 Course: Regional Geography of Canada
 * [UDG Agora Image Pool](http://udg.theagoraonline.net/imagepool) used by University of Guadalajara faculty and students sharing media in the UDG Agora Project
+* [Oh No Not the Followers of the Apocalypse](http://ohnonotthe.followersoftheapocalyp.se/) FOTA Images from David Kernohan

 ## Requirements